 - Spine Care Clinical Outcomes Assessment Program (Spine COAP)

 - Obstetrical Care Outcomes Assessment Program (OB COAP)

 Provider-specific, chart-abstracted data serve as the basis for analysis and discussion within and across participating institutions.
 COAPs provide an opportunity to participate in regional learning collaboratives that give providers an active role in the quality improvement process.
 The ability to discuss and learn from others’ experiences create opportunities for actionable and sustainable improvements to reduce variation.
 By having access to accurate, nearly current clinical data, participants can respond to and facilitate changes that address issues with both quality and resource use components.

 Smooth Transitions is a Washington state-based quality improvement program enhancing the safety of hospital transfers between home or freestanding birth centers.
 They bring together community midwives, hospital providers and staff, and EMS personnel to build a collaborative model of care that puts birthing families at the center.
 They offer presentations throughout Washington State and provide direct support to participating hospitals, and are available to consult with perinatal collaboratives and organizations in other states interested in replicating this work.

-The Foundation is governed by a Board of Directors composed of individuals with significant expertise in understanding issues important to patients, physicians, employees, insurance plans, health policy analysts, hospitals, and government agencies.The Board provides oversight and guides the strategic direction of Foundation activities.
+The Foundation is governed by a Board of Directors composed of industry professionals with significant expertise in understanding issues important to patients, physicians, employees, insurance plans, health policy analysts, hospitals, and government agencies.The Board provides oversight and guides the strategic direction of Foundation activities.